What is Consent Management? (+ Why It's Important)

 Why is Consent Management Important?

-Customer consent management is critically important in today's digital age as it serves as the foundation for respecting individuals' privacy rights and maintaining trust between organizations and their customers.
+Consent management serves as the foundation for respecting individuals' privacy rights and maintaining trust between organizations and their customers.
 By obtaining explicit consent before collecting, processing, or sharing personal data, organizations demonstrate their commitment to transparency and accountability.

 Here are some key benefits that consent management offers: